block42-blockchain-company/terra-node-telegram-bot/README.md

 - `SLACK_WEBHOOK` to the webhook of your Slack channel to receive notifications on [Slack](https://slack.com).
 Leave it empty or remove it to not get notified via Slack.

+Optionally set
+- `MNEMONIC` to your 24-word mnemonic phrase of your wallet you want to vote with
+- `ALLOWED_USER_IDS` comma separated list of Telegram ids of users allowed to perform transactions.
+If you set a mnemonic phrase you *MUST* also set at least one allowed user id.
+Example of usage: `ALLOWED_USER_IDS=123,456` - users with ids `123` and `456` are allowed to perform transactions.

 ## [Steps to run everything yourself](#steps-to-run-everything-yourself)
 * [Install dependencies](#install-dependencies)
 * [Create Telegram Bot token](#create-telegram-bot-token-via-botfather) via [BotFather]((https://t.me/BotFather))